Reviewed 30th September

 The HSE has provided a wealth of new information for landlords including a variety of scenarios which may help provide some clarity for those concerned for their well-being or the well-being of their customers.

-Your landlord can find out more about what is expected of them in respect of gas safety checks at this time on the Gas Safe Register website.
-The landlord must rearrange the landlords’ gas safety check to take place after your isolation period has ended.
+If Government advice is that the clinically extremely vulnerable are currently being advised to shield or if local lockdown arrangements require it, your landlord can find out more about what is expected of them in respect of gas safety checks on the Gas Safe Register website. https://www.gassaferegister.co.uk/